boeckmann/asm6502/README.txt

          .BYTE 47, 11
          .BYTE "Hello, World", 13, 10

- 3.6.3 .ECHO directive
+ 4.6.3 .ECHO directive

-       Prints the arguments to standard output while running the second pass.
+       Prints the arguments to standard output.
+Processed on second pass.
 The arguments may either be strings or numeric expressions, separated by comma.
 Numeric expressions may be prefixed by the format specifier [$] to output the number in hexadecimal format.